About the Awardees

 In addition to providing a forum for debate and discussion about privatization, the Notebook has shared its research with activist organizations (including awardee PUSPS) and created pressure for the mainstream press to cover new dimensions of the struggle over the future of our public schools.

 Philadelphians United in Support of Public Schools (PUSPS) is a broad coalition of public education stakeholders and advocates that is united around a core belief that the current system of public education is inadequate and the privatization of our school is not an acceptable solution to improving the situation.
-These 30+ organizations, including groups representing teachers, students, parents and labor, have fought to ensure that the future of the Philadelphia school system is not decided in executive session.
+These 30+ organizations, including groups representing teachers, students, parents, and labor, have fought to ensure that the future of the Philadelphia school system is not decided in executive session.
 Through a combination of political education, direct action, media savvy and advocacy, this group has used the skills of its membership to keep the debate about the fate of our public schools public.
 The coalition has done a masterful job of creating public skepticism about the appropriateness of Edison and other private companies in public education, resulting in a substantially reduced role for these companies.
 Simultaneously, it has kept the issues of educational quality and equality in the public eye.
-We honor the coalition today for holding on to this vision in the face of well-organized and well-funded opposition.